allenai/HyBayes/README.md

 ```

 ### Preparing configuration file
-To use this package for analyzing your data, you need to prepare the a configuration file that indicates the information
+To use this package for analyzing your data, you need to prepare a configuration file that indicates the information
 needed for the analysis, including the type of plots and files you want to be stored.

 The following snippet shows the general structure of a configuration file.
 The main sections are `Files`, `Plots`, `Model`,